NHNam181/CTF-collection/ApoorvCTF_2025/Ramen_Lockdown/solve.md

 compression method:                             none (stored) minimum software version required to extract:   1.0
 ```
-The file is stored (not compressed), which is good for bkcrack because the encrypted bytes directly match the original file bytes.
-Also, the minimum software version of this zip is 1.0, while stronger encryption such as AES-encrypted zip will require 2.0+ version.
+Since the ZIP file uses no compression (stored) and requires only version 1.0 to extract(while AES encryption requires 2.0+), the encryption is weak and can be broken easily.
-Looking online for .zip tool, I found bkcrack: https://github.com/Skriep/CTF-Crypto-bkcrack
+Looking online for .zip tool, I found bkcrack: https://github.com/Skriep/CTF-Crypto-bkcrack.
 Since we know the first 12 bit of a png file:
 ```bash
 echo -ne '\x89\x50\x4E\x47\x0D\x0A\x1A\x0A\x00\x00\x00\x0D\x49\x48\x44\x52' > header.bin